Emruur/HexapodSpider/README.md

-# Hexapod Reinforcement Learning Project
+# Hexapod Reinforcement Learning and Speech Control Project

+This project focuses on enabling a BIOLOID King Spider (hexapod) robot to perform intelligent motion using reinforcement learning and flexible voice command control.

+It consists of two main components:

+1. Reinforcement Learning for Locomotion

-This project focuses on training a hexapod robot to walk forward using reinforcement learning, specifically the Proximal Policy Optimization (PPO) algorithm.
-It includes the Gymnasium environment definition for the hexapod, the training script, and various utility scripts for visualization, motion capture, and performance analysis.
+   The robot is trained to walk forward using the Proximal Policy Optimization (PPO) algorithm.
+This part includes:

+* A custom Gymnasium environment modeling the hexapod robot using URDF

+* A training script for learning walking policies

+* Utilities for visualizing training results and capturing motion sequences

+* Code to transfer the learned policy from simulation to the physical robot

+2. Speech-Controlled Command Execution

+   Voice commands are used to control the robot in real time.
+This is achieved by:

+* Capturing speech using a microphone and converting it to text

+* Decoding user commands using a local Large Language Model (LLM), Qwen1.5-32B-Chat

+* Mapping commands to predefined or learned robot actions (e.g., walk, turn, wave)

+* Sending control signals wirelessly to the robot using RC-100 packet simulation via BT-410

+This project demonstrates a complete pipeline from simulation-based learning to natural-language interaction with a physical robot.

 ---